MorganeSteins/morganesteins.github.io/index.markdown

 ***
 # Teaching
-- *AnaCS* : Analysis and scientific computing for undergraduate engineering students at the ENPC (2020).
+- *AnaCS 2021-2022* : Analysis and scientific computing for undergraduate engineering students at the ENPC.
 This course is taught in a flipped classroom.
+- *AO102 2021-2022* : Dynamic Systems (study of ordinary differential equations).
+This course is taught to undergraduate students of ENSTA Paris.
 - *Introduction to research project 2021* : Supervision of a research project for a group of four undergraduate student at ENPC.
 The project aimed at simulating wave propagation phenomena with the finite elements method.
 The Python computer code was entirely developed by the students.